 An ounce of prevention is worth of cure, and there are some time-tested ways to prevent hot spots in the next section.

 Preventing hot spots centers around two things: preventing the initial scratch injury and keeping dogs cool and dry.

 In order to prevent your dog from scratching, regularly treat against fleas and other itchy parasites such as lice and mites.
 Keep allergies well controlled with medications and diet, and flare-ups treated by a vet as soon as possible.
 If your dog has allergic itch and inflammation due to skin allergies, your vet may prescribe Apoquel, an oral tablet that provides fast, effective relief.
 It can be used for long-term maintenance or short-term therapy in dogs.

 Dogs with anal gland problems should have these treated, usually by emptying them and increasing fiber in the diet.

 Ensuring that the skin is as healthy as possible is sensible, too.
-Dog skin supplements are designed to increase skin barrier function and may help.
+Dog skin supplements designed to increase skin barrier function may help.
 You should also keep nails trimmed and the sharp point filed to reduce the risk of scratch injuries.

 Since hot spots are more common in longer-coated breeds, regular grooming to ensure they don’t have too much coat is an important part of preventing hot spots.
 It’s also a good idea to make sure dogs are completely dry after swimming or baths, so that the moisture doesn’t encourage the bacteria.